Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Multiple testing via Studentized two-sample tests

-The M-W test is widely used in a wide range of fields including statistics, economics and biomedicine, due to its good efficiency and robustness against parametric assumptions.
-Over one-third of the articles published in {\it Experimental Economics} use the Mann-Whitney test and \cite{Okeh_2009} reported that thirty percent of the articles in five biomedical journals published in 2004 used the Mann-Whitney test.
-For example, using the M-W $U$ test, \cite{CharnessGneezy_2009} developed an experiment to test the conjecture that financial incentives help to foster good habits.
+The M--W test is widely used in a wide range of fields including statistics, economics and biomedicine, due to its good efficiency and robustness against parametric assumptions.
+Over one-third of the articles published in \textit{Experimental Economics} use the Mann--Whitney test and \citet{Okeh2009} reported that thirty percent of the articles in five biomedical journals published in 2004 used the Mann--Whitney test.
+For example, using the M--W $U$ test, \citet {CharnessGneezy2009} developed an experiment to test the conjecture that financial incentives help to foster good habits.
 They recorded seven biometric measures (weight, body fat percentage, waist size, etc.) of each participant before and after the experiment to assess the improvements across treatments.
-Although the M-W test was originally introduced as a rank statistic to test if the distributions of two related samples are identical, it has been prevalently used for testing equality of medians or means, sometimes as an alternative to the two-sample $t$-test.
+Although the M--W test was originally introduced as a rank statistic to test if the distributions of two related samples are identical, it has been prevalently used for testing equality of medians or means, sometimes as an alternative to the two-sample $t$-test.

-It was argued and formally examined recently in \cite{ChungRomano_2011} that the M-W test has generally been misused across disciplines.
-In fact, the M-W test is only valid if the underlying distributions of the two groups are identical.
-Nevertheless, when the purpose is to test the equality of distributions, it is recommended to use a statistic, such as the Kolmogorov-Smirnov or the Cram\'er-von Mises statistic, that captures the discrepancies of the entire distributions rather than an individual parameter.
-More specifically, because the M-W test only recognizes deviation from $\theta =0$, it does not have much power in detecting overall distributional discrepancies.
-Alternatively, the M-W test is frequently used to test the equality of medians.
-However, \cite{ChungRomano_2013} presented evidence that this is another improper application of the M-W test and suggested to use the Studentized median test.
+It was argued and formally examined recently in \citet{ChungRomano2011} that the M--W test has generally been misused across disciplines.
+In fact, the M--W test is only valid if the underlying distributions of the two groups are identical.
+Nevertheless, when the purpose is to test the equality of distributions, it is recommended to use a statistic, such as the Kolmogorov--Smirnov or the Cram\'er--von Mises statistic, that captures the discrepancies of the entire distributions rather than an individual parameter.
+More specifically, because the M--W test only recognizes deviation from $\theta=0$, it does not have much power in detecting overall distributional discrepancies.
+Alternatively, the M--W test is frequently used to test the equality of medians.
+However, \citet {ChungRomano2013} presented evidence that this is another improper application of the M--W test and suggested to use the Studentized median test.